 The best vacuum cleaners will pick up twice as much dust as the worst, and they’re much better at stopping particles from leaking back out into your room.

 It's particularly important to vacuum if you have pets, as pet dander can add to the air pollution in your home.
 Dogs and cats naturally shed old hair – some twice yearly, some all the time.

-Pollen can also attach itself to your pet's fur and be carried indoors – not ideal if you're a hay fever sufferer – so you'll want to keep your pet off your soft furniture and bed if you can.
+Pollen can also attach itself to your pet's fur and be carried indoors, which isn't ideal if you're a hay fever sufferer, so keep your pet off your soft furniture and bed if you can.